 Your family can travel with peace of mind, knowing Certified Autism Centers and other certified professionals have made a commitment to welcoming ALL families and individuals, regardless of their needs.

-We’re helping the leading travel destinations and attractions in the world ensure they are prepared to provide certified travel options for parents and individuals on the spectrum.
+We’re helping the leading travel destinations and attractions in the world ensure they are prepared to provide certified travel options for families and autistic individuals.

 For Travel Professionals

-A Certified Autism Travel Professional (CATP) is defined as a professional who has demonstrated that they are both knowledgeable and capable of providing support and travel-related services to an individual on the autism spectrum as well as their family.
+A Certified Autism Travel Professional (CATP) is defined as a professional who has demonstrated that they are both knowledgeable and capable of providing support and travel-related services to an autistic individual as well as their family.

-A CATP has completed an IBCCES certification program to specialize in travel needs and accommodations for individuals on the autism spectrum or with sensory sensitivities.
+A CATP has completed an IBCCES certification program to specialize in travel needs and accommodations for autistic individuals or those with sensory sensitivities.
 Learn more about getting certified.